Ads

 Autofeathering System

-An autofeather system is used normally only during takeoff, approach, and landing.
+An autofeather system is normally used only during takeoff, approach, and landing.
 It is used to feather the propeller automatically if power is lost from either engine.
-The system uses a solenoid valve to dump oil pressure from the propeller cylinder (this allows the prop to feather) if two torque switches sense low torque from the engine.
-This system has a test-off-arm switch that is used to arm the system.
+The system uses a solenoid valve to dump oil pressure from the propeller cylinder (this allows the propeller to feather) if two torque switches sense low torque from the engine.
+This system uses a TEST–OFF–ARM switch to arm the system.